Chinatown Bangkok: 8 Indulgence Food To Eat In Yaowarat Road

 Krung Thep Maha Nakhon 10100, Thailand

 So we carried out a “secret operation” to try to take as close up as possible.
 Don’t ask us how we did it, we just did.
 But it has to go through massive editing because half of what we shot are scenes of the wife scolding customers.
 Well despite being a food nazi, he has a good stream of crowd queuing for this CKT.
 Just how good is his small packet of CKT?
-The kway teow is springy, packed with wok hei flavor and chewy cuttlefish.
+The kway teow is springy, packed with wok hei flavour and chewy cuttlefish.
 This has got to be the CKT with the strong wok hei I have ever tried. 够力!

 Let’s build a food community that helps to update the food news online!
 Simply comment below if there’s any changes or additional info to Chinatown Bangkok food.
 We will verify and update from our side.
 Thanks in advance!